What social distancing measures are in place?

 Throughout the centre a long-lasting antimicrobial surface sanitiser used by the NHS to actively inhibit COVID-19 is applied fortnightly to all common surfaces staff and visitors are likely to come into contact with such as door handles, lockers, tea station buttons, taps, etc. It is also applied to our mats and studio equipment.
 This is in conjunction with an enhanced cleaning regime undertaken by reception staff, teachers and therapists to ensure the centre is as hygienic as possible.

-What are your guidelines for anyone considered by the NHS to be in a high or moderate risk group?
+What are your guidelines if I have previously contracted COVID-19 or I’m considered by the NHS to be in a high risk group?

-We are currently unable to accept appointments or class bookings from anyone considered by the NHS to be at high risk from coronavirus.
+We are currently unable to accept appointments or class bookings from anyone considered by the NHS to be at high risk from coronavirus (clinically extremely vulnerable).
 For current guidelines on who is considered at risk please visit the NHS website.
-If you are classed as moderate risk by the NHS and would like to book an appointment or attend a class you are required to obtain consent beforehand from your GP, midwife or medical consultant.
-Consent from your health professional is also required if you’ve had COVID-19 in the past due to potential health complications.
+In addition, if you contracted COVID-19 and required medical attention such as hospitalisation when you were unwell you are required to obtain verbal or written consent from your GP, midwife or medical consultant before your treatment.

 Do I have to wear a face covering?

-If attending Embody for massage or beauty services you are required to wear a face covering.
-You are not required to wear a face covering when participating in classes, however the Government now requires you to wear a face covering in any enclosed public spaces where social distancing may be difficult and where you come into contact with people you do not normally meet.
-In keeping with current Government guidelines our therapists wear a mask and protective goggles during treatments.
+If attending Embody for massage or beauty services you are required to wear a face covering, although this can be removed for facial treatments and when facing away from the therapist during massage treatments.
+You are not required to wear a face covering when participating in classes, however the Government does still require you to wear a face covering in any enclosed public spaces where social distancing may be difficult and where you come into contact with people you do not normally meet.
+In keeping with current Government guidelines our therapists wear a Type II medical face mask during treatments (unless exempt).

 Is check-in contactless?